ini-bdds/bdqc/README.rst

 2. each plugin is provided with the results of its dependencies' execution.

-Thus, the set of all *candidate* plugins--that is, all plugins installed on the user's machine [#]_ --constitute an implicit DAG (directed acyclic graph), and an "upstream" plugin can determine how (or even whether or not) a downstream plugin is run.
+Thus, the set of all *candidate* plugins--that is, all plugins installed on the user's machine [#]_--constitute an implicit DAG (directed acyclic graph), and a plugin that is "upstream" in the DAG can determine how (or even whether or not) a downstream plugin is run.
 The framework minimizes work by only executing a plugin when required.

 By default, the summary for file foo.txt is left in an adjacent file named foo.txt.bdqc.